What is the service?

 How?

-By delivering the notes and coins to one of the Bank of Italy branches that provide this service or to bank or post office branches, which are not, however, required to provide the service.
+By delivering the notes and coins to one of the Bank of Italy branches providing the service or to bank or post office branches that may offer the same service.

 Helpful information